-Stroke is the most common cause of complex disability (Adamson et al.2004); and the role of exercise in stroke care is recognised by the Royal College of Physicians’ National Clinical Guidelines for Stroke (2008) which in the section on rehabilitation recommends:
+Stroke is the most common cause of complex disability (Adamson et al.2004).
+The role of exercise in stroke care is recognised by the Royal College of Physicians’ National Clinical Guidelines for Stroke (2008) which in the section on rehabilitation recommends:

-The NERS Exercise after Stroke intervention provides an opportunity for patients to attend group evidence based exercise programme based on the evidence from the Cochrane review of physical fitness training for stroke patients (Saunders et al 2009) and the random controlled trial (Mead et al. 2007), designed to improve mobility and quality of life, led by Level 4 Specialist Exercise and Fitness Training after Stroke course, developed by Queen Margaret University and University of Edinburgh and administered by Later Life Training.
+The NERS Exercise after Stroke Intervention provides an opportunity for patients to attend a group evidence based exercise programme based on evidence from the Cochrane review of physical fitness training for stroke patients (Saunders et al 2009) and the random controlled trial (Mead et al. 2007) designed to improve mobility and quality of life and led by Level 4 Specialist Exercise and Fitness Training after Stroke course, developed by Queen Margaret University and University of Edinburgh and administered by Later Life Training.

-The scheme has been supported by the Welsh Assembly Government, Welsh Local Government Association, Later Life Training, Chartered Society of Physiotherapy, Local Authorities, Public Health Wales (PHW) and Local Health Boards (LHB’s).
+The scheme has been supported by the Welsh Government, Welsh Local Government Association, Later Life Training, Chartered Society of Physiotherapy, Local Authorities, Public Health Wales and Local Health Boards.

 - To offer a systematic and safety controlled system of referral to NERS Exercise and Fitness After Stroke Intervention